zc2tech/qing/README.md

 php -S 127.0.0.1:8000 ./public/index.php

 # send a test message
-php bin/console send-message --from mycompanyAS2 --to phpas2
+php bin/console send-message --from mycompanyAS2 --to phpas2_win

 # send a file
-php bin/console send-message --from mycompanyAS2 --to phpas2 --file /path/to/the/file
+php bin/console send-message --from mycompanyAS2 --to phpas2_win --file /path/to/the/file
 ```
 ## Known Issues

-* We may encounter below error, not sure if it's because of this library

-    The Message Integrity Code (MIC) does not match
+* pending

 ## Changelog